-9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new Objectives 17 & 18 114.01 housing.
-Steady decline in the chemical quality of rivers over the last 10 years.]
+9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
+Objectives 17 & 18 Steady decline in the chemical quality of rivers over the last 10 years.